emqx/emqx-docs/en_US/data-integration/data-bridge-opents.md

 }'
 ```

-The query output in pretty format will be like this:
+The formatted output of the query result is as follows:
 ```json
 [
   {